KleinerHacker/unity-localization/README.md

 Each key dropdown of this components shows only the fit keys.
 Values will update at editor time initial.
 In game it will update with first frame (method `Start`).

+### References
+For usage in custom components or assets there are reference types with implicit operators:
+* `LocalizedTextRef`
+* `LocalizedSpriteRef`
+* `LocalizedMaterialRef`

+For this types an editor is implemented.

 ### Change Language at Runtime
 Use the class `UnityLocale` to access current settings and change language via `CurrentLanguage`.